srogmann/JBLOOMz/README.md

 ## Computations

 JBLOOMz uses float only.
 It might read models containing FLOAT16 or BFLOAT16 but executes them using FLOAT32.
 Therefore very large models need a lot of memory (heap space).
-I didn't had to use
+You need

     -Xmx32000m

-in other projects.
+to execute a 1B5 model.

 ## Performance

-The computation use the following interface to distribute the work on several threads:
+The computation uses the following interface to distribute the work on several threads:

     public interface LlmTaskLoopFunction {